Merit Badges

 Do the Work

 Some merit badges are offered as classes.
 The merit badge counselor will give you a schedule and you will be expected to meet certain requirements according to their timetable.
 This is usually true at summer camp and special events (e.g. Aviation Day).
 If you don’t complete all the requirements, your badge work will considered “partial.”
 That’s okay.
-You can complete the remaining requirements at any time but you may need to find another counselor to work with.
+You can complete the remaining requirements at any time…you might need to find another counselor to approve your work.

 Most of the time, merit badge work is completed on your own.
 There are lots of resources to help you.
 Some of them are shared below.
 Start by downloading the merit badge book.
 That’s your guide to earning the badge.
 Every merit badge also has a workbook.
-This is your number one tool for structuring your research, staying organized, and tracking your progress.
+This is a tool for staying organized and tracking your progress.
+Filling out a workbook is not the same as learning.
 Your counselor will test you on each requirement to make sure you know your stuff and have done or can do the things required.
 A registered merit badge counselor for the badge you are working on is the only person who can sign off your requirements.

 Step 5